Certifying the LTL Formula p Until q in Hybrid Systems

 \subsection{Standing Assumptions}

-Our results are valid for the general class of hybrid systems $\mathcal{H}$ satisfying the following mild assumption: \begin{enumerate} [label={(SA)},leftmargin=*] \item The system $\mathcal{H}$ is such that the set $C$ is closed, $F$ is outer semicontinuous and locally bounded with nonempty and convex values on $C$, and $G$ has nonempty values on $D$. \end{enumerate}

-The properties of $F$ in \ref{assump:SA} are used in the literature of differential inclusions as mild requirements for existence of solutions from $\text{int}(C)$ plus adequate structural properties for the flows, see \cite{aubin2012differential, Aubin:1991:VT:120830, clarke2008nonsmooth}.
-When $F$ is single valued, the properties of $F$ in \ref{assump:SA} reduce to simply continuity.
+\blue{ Our results hold under the following mild assumption on the data of the hybrid system $\mathcal{H}$. \begin{assumption} The map $F$ is outer semicontinuous and locally bounded with nonempty and convex values on $C$ and $G$ has nonempty images on $D$. \end{assumption} The properties of $F$ in Assumption \ref{assump:SA} are used in the literature of differential inclusions as mild requirements for existence of solutions from $\text{int}(C)$ plus adequate structural properties for the flows, see \cite{aubin2012differential, Aubin:1991:VT:120830}.
+When $F$ is single valued, the properties of $F$ in Assumption \ref{assump:SA} reduce to simply continuity.}